MARCUS FJELLSTRÖM ; BIOGRAPHY

 In 2008 he completed his first major audiovisual work, the experimental cartoon / electronic music piece "Odboy & Erordog, episode 1".
 Since then he has written several audiovisual works involving classical instrumentation, including "Lichtspiel Mutation 1" for Sinfonietta Cracovia and the "Odboy & Erordog Suite" for The Peärls Before Swïne Exerience.

 In his works, Fjellström often aims to combine opposites so that they don't contradict each other, but rather fuse into a natural, third element.
 There is often a challenging of the gap between "high" and "low" culture, of the naïve and the sophisticated, of good and bad taste.
 Musical influences range from electronica such as Aphex Twin and Autechre, to 20th century composers such as György Ligeti and John Cage.
 Further influences include impressionist composers Maurice Ravel and Claude Debussy, and film music composers Bernard Herrmann, Angelo Badalamenti and Zdeněk Liška.

-Recent projects include the audiovisual chamber opera “Boris Christ”, in collaboration with Norrbotten NEO, the symphonic dance piece "AGAIN" in collaboration with choreographer Ina Christel Johannessen and NorrlandsOperan, "Alchemist Dances", a new piece for solo percussion, electronic music and video for percussionist Daniel Saur, and "Epilogue -M-", a new EP release including visual art by artist/designer Bas Mantel.
+Recent projects include the audiovisual chamber opera “Boris Christ”, in collaboration with Norrbotten NEO, the symphonic dance piece "AGAIN", in collaboration with choreographer Ina Christel Johannessen and NorrlandsOperan, and "Epilogue -M-", a new EP release including visual art by artist/designer Bas Mantel.